getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 ## Overview

-Nelson is configuring using [Knobs](https://github.com/getnelson/knobs) which is a Scala port of the [Data.Configurator](http://hackage.haskell.org/package/configurator-0.3.0.0/docs/Data-Configurator.html) from Haskell.
+Nelson is configuring using [Knobs](https://github.com/getnelson/knobs) which is a Scala port of the [Data.Configurator](http://hackage.haskell.org/package/configurator-0.3.0.0/docs/Data-Configurator.html) library from Haskell.
 This format is well-specified and using Knobs allows Nelson to give better, more accurate error messages in the event of a user configuration error.
 More practically, Knobs supports a simplistic syntax for common data types:

 ```
 # strings